San Diego Progressive Democratic Club Bylaws

 SECTION 3 – MEETINGS

 The President shall call a meeting, with advance notice, of the Executive Board as needed.
-Special meetings may be called by a majority of the currently elected members of the Executive Board at any time.
-A majority of the then currently elected members of the Executive Board shall constitute a quorum.
+Special meetings may be called by a majority of the current members of the Executive Board at any time.
+A majority of the then current members of the Executive Board shall constitute a quorum.

 A. Only candidates who are registered Democrats are eligible for Club endorsement.